 Microsoft will release one critical and two important security bulletins, next week, as part of its all-important Patch Tuesday ritual.

-The newest bulletins will patch flaws in Microsoft's Windows and Office products, according to the company's Advance Notification,
+The newest bulletins will patch flaws in Microsoft's Windows and Office products, according to the company's Advance Notification, issued Thursday.

 The first bulletin contains mostly fixes labeled "critical" that span the tech giant's currently supported operating system line from Windows XP Service Pack 3 to Windows Vista Service Packs 1 and 2 to the newly released Windows 7 Service Pack 1.